Affirm Films

-Affirm Films is an American Christian film studio producing, marketing, and acquiring faith-based films.
+Affirm Films is an American independent Christian film studio producing, marketing, and acquiring faith-based films.
 A subsidiary of Sony Pictures Worldwide Acquisitions, the studio's highest-grossing faith-based dramas are Miracles from Heaven and War Room.
-Its films have collectively grossed over $570 million in worldwide box office receipts.
+Its films have collectively grossed over $577 million in worldwide box office receipts.

 Filmography

 Following is a list of films produced and distributed by Affirm Films.